You're My World: Helen Reddy

 "You're My World" became a Top 20 hit in the US in 1977 via a remake by Helen Reddy introduced on Ear Candy, her ninth studio album, whose February 1977 recording at Brother Studios in Santa Monica was helmed by veteran producer Kim Fowley with the assistance of Earle Mankey with arranging/conducting duties carried out by David Carr.
 Ritchie Blackmore has been credited with playing guitar on Reddy's recording of "You're My World": Deep Purple, the group Blackmore had fronted, had been managed by Jeff Wald who in 1977 was Helen Reddy's manager and husband (Blackmore's name does not appear in the official credits listed on the Ear Candy album).

 Although Reddy's eighth studio album Music, Music (1976) had been certified gold, its second single release "Gladiola" had been Reddy's first Billboard Hot 100 shortfall since her 1971 Hot 100 debut with "I Don't Know How to Love Him" (of Reddy's fifteen 1971–1976 Hot 100 entries all but two had reached the Top 20 affording her ten Top 20 hits).
-Jeff Wald, then Reddy's husband and manager, would state in 1977: "Helen has enough hits to be established in the public mind ... but it still shakes you when you're suddenly not on the charts".
+Jeff Wald, then Reddy's husband and manager, stated in 1977: "Helen has enough hits to be established in the public mind ... but it still shakes you when you're suddenly not on the charts".
 Wald therefore had not wanted Reddy's ninth studio album to be (quote) "just another Helen Reddy album[:] I let it be known on the street that whoever came to me with the right material, with a hit song, was going to produce Helen Reddy ...
 I wanted hit singles and something a little different": "I called every publisher in town: listened to 800–900 songs"; "I let a dozen producers walk into this office and play me a song.
 I called Kim Fowley and let him know I would like to hear from him, what his ideas were and of all the guys who walked into my office he had the most material that I liked": "He played me five songs, four of which I liked immediately".